Fri 25 Oct 2024 13:50 - 14:10 at IBR West - Novel Programming Concepts and Paradigms Chair(s): Tobias Wrigstad

 OOPSLA 2024

-Caleb Kim Cornell University, Pai Li Cornell University, USA, Anshuman Mohan Cornell University, Andrew Butt Cornell University, Adrian Sampson Cornell University, Rachit Nigam Cornell University
+Caleb Kim Massachusetts Institute of Technology (MIT), Pai Li Cornell University, USA, Anshuman Mohan Cornell University, Andrew Butt Cornell University, Adrian Sampson Cornell University, Rachit Nigam Massachusetts Institute of Technology